 - Therapists are clinical psychology graduate students in training, supervised by licensed faculty.

-- This service is available for free to all CU Boulder students, staff and faculty.
+- Free for all CU Boulder employees and students.

 The Real Help Hotline is offered through CU Boulder to all employees as an option for quick access to mental health services: 833-533-CHAT (2428).
 The service is free and confidential, available 24 hours a day and open to all employees.